bcgov/sso-keycloak/docker/otp-provider/README.md

 - Run `yarn dev` to start a local server
 - Run `yarn build` to create a javascript bundle for production deployment
 - Run `yarn start` to run the javascript bundle
+- Run `yarn tailwind` to compile the css (will hot reload)

+## Local Env

+The app runs locally using tsup to compile the server and client files into the `build` directory.
+To recompile the css on the fly, run `yarn tailwind` in another terminal.

 ## Test Data